sparmcgit/meetingnotes/README.md

 # Meetingnotes
-meetingnotes is a skeleton for a meeting.
-Right now it is in Swedish but perhaps someone wants to translate it?
+meetingnotes is a skeleton for a meeting in JSON format.
+Meetingfiles in different languages are named meetingnotes_xx.

 Use newmeeting to clone meetingnotes